How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 If you’re having a hard time inserting your menstrual cup, just try again a bit later once you relax a bit.
 When you feel nervous, your muscles tighten up, include the ones in your pelvic region, so this will make it quite difficult to insert your menstrual cup.

-You can fold your period cup in two ways:
+You can fold your period cup in lots of ways, but there are two main ones:

 - Pushing it down on one side and scrunching it up.
 This generally makes it smaller and easier to insert, but it can be a bit harder for it to pop open easily, especially if you use a cup that is not so stiff.